ngrx/platform/projects/ngrx.io/content/guide/effects/lifecycle.md

 ### Resubscribe on Error

-Starting from NgRx V8 when error happens in the effect's main stream it is reported using Angular's `ErrorHandler` and the source effect is **automatically** resubscribe (instead of completeling), so it continues to listen to any new dispatched Actions.
+Starting with version 8, when an error happens in the effect's main stream it is reported using Angular's `ErrorHandler`, and the source effect is **automatically** resubscribe (instead of completeling), so it continues to listen to all dispatched Actions.

 Generally, errors should be handled by users and operators such as `mapToAction` should make it easier to do.
-However, for the cases where errors were missed, this new behavior adds additional safety net.
+However, for the cases where errors were missed, this new behavior adds an additional safety net.

-In some cases where particular RxJS operators are used the new behavior might produce unexpected results.
-For example, if the `startWith` operator is within effect's pipe then it will be triggered again.
+In some cases where particular RxJS operators are used, the new behavior might produce unexpected results.
+For example, if the `startWith` operator is within the effect's pipe then it will be triggered again.

-To remove resubscriptions add `{resubscribeOnError: false}` to `createEffect` metadata (second argument).
+To disable resubscriptions add `{resubscribeOnError: false}` to the `createEffect` metadata (second argument).

 <code-example header="disable-resubscribe.effects.ts">